eljef/dotfiles/README.md

 The dotfiles that I like to be common across my setups.
 Nothing special or out of the ordinary.

-## Initialization

-Run `./install.py --modules-init` to pull dependencies.

 ## Installing

 I don't use anything to manage my dotfiles.
 I'm simple and uncultured.
-I use a Python script to install them.
-You can too with `./install.py --install`.

-The install script requires Python 3.6 or newer.
+I use scripts native to an OS to do my installs for me.
+You can read more about each this in each installer script.

 Installing will overwrite any current dotfiles you have.
 Make sure to backup anything important.

 After installing, you will need to log out and log back in.

-## scripts

-I've also included some scripts that I use for setting up systems and keeping them up-to-date for my development purposes.

-## vim alias
+## Installers

-By default, dotfiles assumes you are using neovim.
-If you would like to alias vim to always open neovim, run `./install.py --install-vim-alias`
+Installation scripts are located in the Linux and Windows directories.

-## vim
+## Extras

-If you are using vim instead of neovim, you can setup vim for usage by running `./install.py --install-vim`
+Some scripts and program configs I use on systems are stored in the `Extras` directory.

 ## Arch Linux Repository Maintenance

 I've included some scripts to help with maintaining an Arch Linux repository.
-To install them, run `./install.py --install-archrepo`
+To install them, look at the associated documentation in `Linux/Arch`.

 ## dependencies